Chilean flamingo

 Global Decreasing 1

-Argentina (sin Islas Malvinas) No data
+Argentina (without Islas Malvinas) No data

 Isla Malvinas Occasional Presence 3